-This Global Gourmet recipe is a dish that you can find in the seaside village of Tossa de Mar in Catalunya.
+Cim i Tomba is a popular fish soup that you can find in the seaside village of Tossa de Mar on the in Costa Brava in Catalunya, on the coast of Spain.

 How to Make Cim i Tomba

-Cover and allow to simmer on medium heat for about 20 minutes, until the potato are fork tender.
+Cover the pot and allow it to simmer on medium heat for about 20 minutes, until the potato are fork tender.
 You don’t want to overcook the potatoes, because they’ll start to crumble and thicken the soup, which shouldn’t happen until after you add the fish.

-One the fish was cooked, we removed about a cup of the potatoes and mashed them up, then returned them to the stew.
-This made a thicker stew, rather than soup.
-This is up to your preference.
+Once the fish is cooked, remove about a cup of the potatoes and mashed them up, then returned them to the stew.
+This makes a thicker stew, rather than soup.
+If you like a thinner soup, you don’t need to mash the potato.

 As I mentioned before, there are many different versions of this dish.
 Some recipes include bell peppers, tomatoes or other vegetables.
 You can adjust it and vary it according to your tastes and preferences.